MaksimDzhangirov/backendBankExample/docs/part29-eng.md

 ![](../images/part29/9.png)

-Now the secret is ready, we will learn how to update the Github `deploy` workflow to retrieve the secret values and save them to the `app.env` file.
+Now the secret is ready, we will learn how to update the GitHub `deploy` workflow to retrieve the secret values and save them to the `app.env` file.
 To develop this feature, I think we will need to install the AWS CLI.
 It is a very powerful tool to help us easily interact with the AWS services via API call from the terminal.
 You can choose the suitable package depending on your OS.
 I'm on macOS, so I will click on this [link](https://awscli.amazonaws.com/AWSCLIV2.pkg) to download the installer package.
-Then open it to start the instalation.
-And follow the instructions on the UI.
+Then open it to start the installation, and follow the instructions on the UI.

 ![](../images/part29/10.png)

-OK, now the AWS CLI package is successfully installed.
-We can run these 2 commands to verify that it is working properly:
+OK, now the AWS CLI package is successfully installed, we can run these 2 commands to verify that it is working properly:

 ```shell